overview

 Static program analyses are an important tool for ensuring the absence of run-time errors.
 A faulty analysis is ofentimes worse than none at all, providing users with a false sense of security.
 This makes it particularly important that static analyses are sound, only validating programs that are actually error-free.
 Designers typically establish soundness via a mathematical meta-theory proof connecting the analysis to a formal description of a language's semantics.
 To ensure the correctness of these intricate proofs, researchers commonly mechanize them in computerized proof assistants.
 These mechanized proofs can be both tedious and labor-intensive, but this effort results in a foundational proof of the correctness of the analysis, which is automatically conferred onto any analyzed program.

 These mechanized proof developments are artifacts that, much like source code, can be adapted and extended with new features, enabling the development of variant languages.
 Unfortunately, the standard approach to language extension is essentially to copy the existing formalization, modify that copy, and then patch up the proofs.
 The effects of an extension can be woven throughout the meta-theory proofs of a language, making it difficult to both identify and apply the meta-theory changes required by a new feature.
-This project attempts to solve these challenges by developing sounds and modular approaches to extend programming languages with new features, allowing programming language researchers to better leverage existing mechanized formalizations of languages, enabling innovation without compromising soundness.
+This project attempts to solve these challenges by developing sound and modular approaches to extend programming languages with new features, allowing programming language researchers to better leverage existing mechanized formalizations of languages, enabling innovation without compromising soundness.

 Representative Papers: